 Wiring Enable smart wiring enables the smart wiring algorithm.
-See nations.
+See

-"Wiring" on page 60 for details about smart wiring.
+"Wiring" on page 59 for details about smart wiring.

-Allow route through connected is an option for the smart wiring algorithm that allows it select routes that pass through existing wires that are already connected to the source or target destiinitial simulation mode when opening a new schematic.
-If most or all of your work is with SIMPLIS, check SIMPLIS.
-This will save time switching to SIMPLIS mode for all new schematics.
+Allow route through connected is an option for the smart wiring algorithm that allows it select routes that pass through existing wires that are already connected to the source or target destinations.